 FlightOps provides a drone operating system (OS) compatible with almost any commercial drone model, allowing real autonomous, BVLOS operation of multiple drones collaborating together in shared airspace.

-FlightOps is managing drone fleets in the delivery, security, agriculture and defense markets.
+FlightOps is managing drone fleets in agriculture, delivery, security, and defense markets.

 The FlightOps unique onboard mission computer converts regular shelf drones into smart autonomous robots that can operate beyond visual line of sight.